gazebosim/docs/edifice/install_ubuntu.md

 binaries are hosted in the osrfoundation repository.
 To install all of them, the metapackage `ignition-edifice` can be installed.

-Up to Edifice's release date, the binaries should be considered unstable.

 First install some necessary tools:

 ```bash